AIApproach/Face-Recognition-System/README.md

 ### Author

-(c) 2025 Prepared by the AI Approach Club Projects Team Implemented by Eng Tareq Al-Kushari
+(c) 2025 Prepared by the AI Approach Club Projects Team.

+Implemented by Eng Tareq Al-Kushari

 ---